 I am a keen multi-disciplinarian with experiences in non-profit organisations, youth development, and entrepreneurship.
 I am always interested to explore different and unconventional ways to advocate for the causes I hold dear, enrich the lives of others, and frankly, live an interesting and exceptional life.
-Fun fact: When I was a foundation doctor (an intern in the US/ house officer in Malaysia), I was a cast member of my hospital’s annual comedy show where we had raised £11,600 for local charities.
+Fun fact: When I was a foundation trainee doctor, I was a cast member of my hospital’s annual comedy show where we had raised £11,600 for local charities.

 Malaysian Doctors for Women & Children

 I am the director and founder of the Malaysian Doctors for Women & Children (established in April 2021).
 In advocating for the elimination of harmful practices such as female genital mutilation/ cutting (FGM/C) and child marriage in Malaysia, I realised the lack of involvement and representation of medical doctors in this space.
 The Malaysian Doctors for Women & Children was born to encourage conversation among Malaysian doctors and various stakeholders, including non-governmental organisations (Sisters in Islam, Reproductive Rights Advocacy Alliance, etc.) and affected persons and groups, to end these harmful practices.